Sharpening our Blades (Ghratos RP)

 Each one of them was holding one of the Great Artifacts- the Spear of the Sun, the Shield of Nature, and the Sword of Light.
 The spear shocked him, because he could instantly tell what it’s tip was made of- sunstone, condensed to near perfection.
 The Sword was even more shocking, because he couldn’t even fathom what made it up- it was not a white sword, as some depictions of it were- it was seemingly made of pure light.

 The King of Xhaasa spoke now.
-“You can see clearly that these weapons are powerful, but they aren’t where we need them to be.
+“You can see clearly that these weapons are of great strength, but even then, they lack their true potential; they have been disgraced with disuse.
 The sunstone in the spear hasn’t been given the sun’s energy in over a century, the shield needs to be reinvigorated with the power of nature, and the sword’s light is no longer pure.”
 Caes couldn’t believe any of these weapons could become stronger then they already looked.
 The King of Xhaasa continued.
 "This is the other reason, besides choosing the champion themself, we brought you here.
 We need nominations for the Champion’s companions- They will all have to travel to bring the weapons back to their full potential. "

 The Duchess of Shaalsa interjected.
 “Why not split the weapons up and create three parties to do this job?
 That would be more efficient, which would let the Champion get into action more quickly.”